New Results on Vertices that Belong to Every Minimum Locating-Dominating Code: The number of different minimum locating-dominating codes in paths

 \item Suppose next that $v_{n-2} \notin S$.
 To distinguish the non-codewords $v_n$ and $v_{n-2}$, we need to have $v_{n-3} \in S$.
 The set $S \cap \{v_1, \dots, v_{n-4}\}$ is an LD*-code in $P_{n-4}$ with cardinality $\gamma^{LD}(P_n)-2$.
 On the other hand, if $A$ is an LD*-code in $P_{n-4}$ with cardinality $\gamma^{LD}(P_n)-2$, then $A\cup\{v_{n-3},v_{n-1}\}$ is a minimum LD-code in $P_n$, since (if $v_{n-4}\notin A$) the vertex $v_{n-4}$ is dominated by $v_{n-3}$ and distinguished from other $I$-sets of $v_i$ ($i\le n-5)$ by $v_{n-3}$.

 \end{itemize} \end{itemize}

 As seen above, the three categories described above partition the set of minimum LD-codes in $P_n$, and hence each LD-code is counted exactly once by counting the number of appropriate LD*-codes in shorter paths.
-Thus, for the number of minimum LD-codes in $P_n$, we get the following formula (illustrated in Figure~\ref{fig:polun-loppu}):
+Thus, recalling Lemma~\ref{lemma:path-bound}, we get the following formula for the number of minimum LD-codes in $P_n$ (based on the patterns illustrated in Figure~\ref{fig:polun-loppu}):

 For the values of $\apu(n,\koko)$, we get the following recurrence relation:

 We now reason why the recurrence relation holds.
 Each LD*-code $S$ in $P_n$ (where $n \geq 6$) with $\abs{S} = \koko$ is, as will be seen, in exactly one of the following four categories, illustrated in Figure~\ref{fig:polun-loppu*}: \begin{enumerate}[(i)] \item $v_n \in S$,